Accessibility information

 - There will be music in the venue, kept at a volume to allow conversation

-- No stage light, dynamic light, or stroboscopic effect
+- No stage light, dynamic light, or stroboscopic effects

 - If the weather permits, the spacious rooftop will allow for low crowd density